-

 - Careers

-Customer Loyalty vs Customer Satisfaction
+Customer Loyalty vs Customer Satisfaction: What’s the Difference?

 Customer loyalty and customer satisfaction can often be confused for being the same business metric.
 At first glance, they seem to measure the same thing: how your customers enjoy doing business with you.